Albert Ernest Gallagher: First World War

 Gallagher was transferred to the 10th Division of the Fusiliers in 1915, which had been severely depleted at Gallipoli.
 He was appointed second in command of the 7th Battalion of the Royal Munster Fusiliers (7RMF) and assigned to the Macedonian front in October shortly after Bulgaria had invaded Serbia.
-The 7RMF had taken over the frontline positions at the Battle of Kosturino on the 29th of November.
+The 7RMF had taken over the frontline positions at the Battle of Kosturino on 29 November.
 A Canadian soldier attached to the 7RMF reported that after three days of bombardment from German artillery, they were forced to retreat "at a dead run" from the advancing Bulgarian charge.

 "To tell the truth I can't imagine how we ever got back with as many men as we did, but suppose it was on account of good order in retiring.
 That shows the good work of our officers, and I will speak of one, namely Captain Gallagher, as the best man I have seen in a tight place.
 He is second in command of this battalion or regiment, is a splendid man, and every inch a solder.
 He had a lot to do with getting our men back."

 Having failed to prevent the Bulgarians from overrunning Serbia, the 7RMF remained in Salonika, where in January 1916, Gallagher was promoted to (temporary) Major.
 The 7RMF retreated and withdrew to Salonika, where they spent the coming weeks restoring themselves to combat strength.
 By June, Gallagher travelled to Alexandria to be passed medically fit for transfer to the Worcestershire Regiment and was returned immediately back to Salonika.
 He joined the 11th Battalion of the Worcestershire Regiment and was promoted to Major as second in command for an offensive on the Serbo-Greek frontier along a mountainous stretch north and northeast of Salonika, culminating in the Battle of Horseshoe Hill.
-By the 24th of May 1917, Gallagher had transferred to the western front in France, where he served for the rest of the war.
+By 24 May 1917, Gallagher had transferred to the western front in France, where he served for the rest of the war.
 He wrote a letter to his wife's sister in 1917 just before going to the front, which shows the same drive and enthusiasm reported about him in Nigeria.